.

 Rebecca Beard Masaharu Taniguchi Joseph Murphy

-Glenn Clark Joel S. Goldsmith David J. Schwartz
+Glenn Clark Joel S. Goldsmith Jack Addington

 F. L. Rawson Napoleon Hill Ervin Seale